 3. Real-time interaction (for turn-based action, must be limited to seconds/minutes)

 This is where things get fuzzy because Koster applies MMO-ness to things that most of us would argue are certainly not what we’d traditionally call games.
-Yes, the way one may construct themselves in polite society in order to progress through the social latter to achieve wealth and status despite said actions going against one’s true beliefs is very much a game if you’re being objective about it.
-We naturally accept these rules because we’ve been “playing” our whole lives, and it’s only when someone who plays the game in a different region comes in and asks, “What’s up with that?” do we realize how arbitrary it is to choose whether it is more correct to lift your soup spoon to your face as to look polite or whether to lift the bowl to one’s mouth and avoid the possibility of spillage that would certainly look bad and waste food.
+Yes, the way one may construct themselves in polite society in order to progress through the social ladder to achieve wealth and status despite said actions going against one’s true beliefs is very much a game if you’re being objective about it.
+We naturally accept these rules because we’ve been “playing” our whole lives, and it’s only when someone who plays the game in a different region comes in and asks, “What’s up with that?” do we realize how arbitrary it is to choose whether it is more correct to lift your soup spoon to your face as to look polite, or whether to lift the bowl to one’s mouth and avoid the possibility of spillage that would certainly look bad and waste food.

 So with this in mind, “turn-based” action would be conversational turns, in which, yes, Twitter’s interactions are real-time based.
 We’re on three MMO-points for Twitter now.